luciancibu/home-assistant-selenium-docker/README.md

 ## Notes

 * **Day abbreviations must remain in Romanian** for the script to properly select the target day.
-* Logs are written inside `/app/logs` inside the container.
 * Headless Chrome is used to allow running in environments without a display.
-* Ensure `/path/to/profile` directories exist and are writable for session persistence.

 ---